HomeArticles > An inside look into arts, culture and storytelling in Canberra

 Observe the art of ancient trees in miniature form

-Discover Strathnairn Arts, a well-kept secret tucked away on the outskirts of Belconnen.
-Step into the 1920s rural homestead set on 9.5 hectares overlooking the picturesque Brindabellas, where you'll find more than just galleries.
-Explore the onsite shop and unwind at Café Stepping Stone, a community-driven vegetarian kitchen serving refreshed café classics with locally grown produce.
+Visit Strathnairn Arts, a well-kept secret tucked away on the outskirts of Belconnen.
+The charming 1920s rural homestead is set on 9.5 hectares which overlooks the picturesque Brindabellas.
+Wander through the onsite shop and unwind at Café Stepping Stone, a community-driven vegetarian kitchen serving refreshed café classics with locally grown produce.

 Where every performance, exhibition, and installation tells a unique story...